elifons/DeepRL-Continuous_Control/README.md

 ### Introduction

 The continuous control project works with the [Reacher](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher) environment.
 In this environment, a double-jointed arm can move to target locations.
+The baseline of the code to solve the problem was provided by Udacity in their repository: https://github.com/udacity/deep-reinforcement-learning.git

 ![Trained Agent][image1]